 Not that you don’t want to get to know your neighbors, but there is a line to be drawn on when and how.

-You do not want snoopy and overbearing neighbors that do not understand the concept of personal space.
+You do not want snoopy or overbearing neighbors that do not understand the concept of personal space.

 Be conscious of how your neighbors could have the potential to burst that bubble.